sbry/minimal-mistakes/_posts/2016-09-26-hello-world.md

 ---
-title: "the first post is the hardest"
+title: "The First Post is the Hardest"
+layout: single
+published: true
+categories:
+tags:
+date: 2016-09-27 10:28:09
 ---

 After a long time I want to continue to write down stuff I do or think about.
 Next time there is a chance it is here.
 Also I really like the speed and ease of Git and Github and it might be fun to apply this to hosting.[^4]